Tips for secure mobile banking

 From protecting your password to locking your screen, read our 5 essential tips for secure mobile banking.

 2 min read

 The term “mobile banking” includes bank transactions carried out via a mobile browser or using mobile apps.

-As far as security is concerned, there are no major differences between the security requirements for mobile banking and those for online banking.
+As far as security is concerned, there are no significant differences between the security requirements for mobile banking and those for online banking.
 Nevertheless, you should still take into account our additional recommendations so that you can access your mobile banking services securely.

 Update your mobile operating system

-Update your mobile banking apps update
+And keep your mobile banking apps up to date

-Be careful with WiFi and Bluetooth
+Be careful with public WiFi networks

 Protect your passwords, PINs and TANs